Loupeznik/better-wapi/README.md

 }'
 ```

-The API uses basic auth with the user_ credentials set in the .env file.
+The API uses basic auth with the BW_USER credentials set in the .env file.

 ## License
 This project is [GPL-3.0 licensed](https://github.com/Loupeznik/better-wapi/blob/master/LICENSE).